 Impact of Discharging an SBA Loan on Your Credit

-Discharging an SBA loan in bankruptcy can have a significant impact on your credit score.
+Discharging a loan in bankruptcy can have a significant impact on your credit score.
 Bankruptcy remains on your credit report for up to 10 years, and it can make it difficult to obtain credit in the future.

 Additionally, creditors may view bankruptcy as a sign that you are not financially responsible.

-If you are struggling to repay your SBA loan, there may be alternatives to discharging the loan in bankruptcy.
+If you are struggling to repay your SBA, there may be alternatives to discharging the loan in bankruptcy.
 For example, you may be able to negotiate a repayment plan with the lender or refinance the loan with a different lender.

 You may also be able to sell personal assets or business assets to repay the loan or find other sources of financing.

-When you apply for an SBA loan, you might be asked to sign a personal guarantee.
+When you apply for a loan, you might be asked to sign a personal guarantee.
 This is a legally binding document that makes you personally responsible for repaying the loan if your business defaults.
 It’s a lender’s security interest, a way to hedge their bets.

-If you’re considering bankruptcy to discharge an SBA loan, consult an experienced bankruptcy attorney.
+If you’re considering bankruptcy to discharge an SBA, consult an experienced bankruptcy attorney.
 They can guide you through the complexities of how a personal guarantee affects your bankruptcy options.

 Federal Agency Involvement: What You Need to Know